Find out how to fill out the Tenancy Tribunal form and what supporting information you need to provide.

 - any tenants you have a verbal tenancy agreement with, even if they’re not named in the written agreement.

 If the application involves a trust

 If the landlord or tenant is a trust, provide the names of the trustees.
 For example, ‘Bob Smith and Angela John as trustees for The Bob & Angela Trust’.

 Providing the address for service

-You’ll need to provide an address for the other party so they can be served with notices of mediations and Tenancy Tribunal hearings, called an address for service.
+You’ll need to provide an address for the other person so they can be served with notices of mediations and Tenancy Tribunal hearings.
+This is called an address for service.